Remote-Sensing-for-Flux-Upscaling/remote-sensing-flux-upscaling-workshop-2026/README.md

 ## Hands-on Tutorial
 ### Topic 1: Introduction to Remote Sensing Data Gathering
 #### GEE data gathering
-This tutorial provides an introduction on using Colab notebooks with google Earth engine pyhton library to gather and process remote sensing (RS) data:
+This tutorial provides an introduction to using Colab notebooks with Google Earth Engine Python library to gather and process remote sensing (RS) data:
 - How to collect RS data using Google Earth Engine (GEE) and Colab (Python API)
 - How to process the data using practical codes, covering key steps such as:
     - Calculating vegetation indices